MailTape/MailTape-v1/_posts/2022-07-10-Charlotte-Adigéry.md

 Sarah: **"**The namesake for Bolis Pupul's recent EP release.
 The synthwork here tells so many stories, brushing traditional Chinese melodies and new wave movements.
 Bolis Pupul's attempt to examine his Chinese heritage and identity in modern times plays out so beautifully in this release.
 The track was inspired by Bolis's dream of a Buddha constructed of neon lights.**"**

 ## [Pierre Barouh](https://heavenlysweetness.bandcamp.com/album/into-the-fire-ep) - Le Pollen
-Sarah: **"**Really enjoying this track off of (NY based) Underground System's latest EP, Into the Fire (2022).
-Desnuda was remixed by Yuksek recently, but nothing beats these easy grooves in the original.**"**
+Sarah: **"**My favorite track from Pierre Barouh's collaboration with Yukihiro Takahashi (Yellow Magic Orchestra).
+The namesake of the album, the synthwork and jazz underpinnings complement  **"**

 ## [Charlotte Adigéry & Bolis Pupul](https://charlotteandbolis.com/) - Reappropriate
 Sarah: **"**An example of the harrowing, but at times humorous, commentary in the debut album of Charlotte Adigéry and Bolis Pupul; a difficult balance to strike.
 Could listen to this track ten times and always find something new to enjoy about the production -- the deadpan vocal samples, the punchy percussives, the deep hitting bass... the track evolves before your ears, whether it's your first or seventh time listening through it.**"**